pavanbaddi/gd-react/README.md

 - open terminal
 - run command `npm install` to install libraries
 - use command `npm start` to run the project
-- use command to run tests `npm test`
+- use command to run tests `npm test src/App.test.js`

 ## Description